 About Mumbai

-Q: What do you enjoy most about Mumbai, how’s the quality of life?
+Q: What do you enjoy most about Mumbai?
+How’s the quality of life?

 A: ‘Quality of life’ in India is very different to that in the UK.
-Mumbai is dirty and polluted but there are small islands of absolute opulence open only to wealthy Indians and expats.
+Mumbai is dirty and polluted, but there are small islands of absolute opulence open only to wealthy Indians and expats.
 The luxury hotels and clubs serve fabulous poolside buffets surrounded by immaculate lawns, but just metres away, on the other side of the wall, there are homeless families living on the street.
-Quality of life back home is fresh air, green fields, availability of good quality fresh food.
+Quality of life back home is fresh air, green fields, and availability of good quality fresh food.
 Here in Mumbai, it means being chauffeured around in air-conditioned cars, having housemaids and attending fabulous functions.
 What I like most about Mumbai is the people.
-There is a can-do attitude and Mumbaikars are very confident and positive people.
+There is a can-do attitude, and Mumbaikars are very confident and positive people.
 They are also very resourceful.

 Q: Any negatives?
 What do you miss most about home?